 Florida Atlantic University Archaeological and Ethnographic Field Programs in Ecuador

 The Ecuador Field School Programs in the Department of Anthropology at Florida Atlantic University have operated courses for anthropological and archaeological training in methods for undergraduate and graduate students since 1997.
-Over the past fifteen years the program has trained approximately 250 students from FAU and universities in the U.S., Europe, and South America.
-As of 2006, three students have completed M.A. theses from work in the Ecuador Field Program and four more are in the final stages of writing their disertations.
-Two doctoral students are focusing their research in the area.
+Over the past nineteen years the program has trained approximately 400 students from FAU and universities in the U.S., Europe, and South America.
+As of 2016, ten students have completed M.A. theses from work in the Ecuador Field Program and three more are in the final stages of writing their dissertations.

 Both the archaeological and ethnographic programs are organized as ongoing research projects that reflect the interests of the faculty involved.
 That is, while our orientation is primarily focused on providing students with methodological training, this training occurs within the context of accomplishing our research objectives.
 The ethnographic and archeological research programs are unified, centering on understanding local subsistence practices in variegated micro-ecosystems.
 We are building a record for how people in coastal Ecuador have made use of multiple such ecosystems within a relatively small space from about 5,000 years ago to the present.

-Two years ago we began to open up new areas to our research program, as we initiated archaeological survey in an interior river valley.
+A few years ago we began to open up new areas to our research program, as we initiated archaeological survey in an interior river valley.
 This new area makes possible future expansions of our program into the field of primatology, as the area is populated with a number of distinct monkey species.
-One graduate student has begun a census of the primate populations.
+One student conducted a census of the primate populations.
 We believe our program has the potential for a number of new programs, including tropical forest ecology, zoology, geography, art, and history.

 Archaeology in Ecuador